 How will the individual tax rates impact small business owners?

 Individual tax rate cuts are also set to expire.
-For small business owners who report business income on personal tax returns, higher individual rates could lead to increased tax liabilities.
+Higher individual rates could increase tax liabilities for small business owners who report business income on personal tax returns.

 Are there any expected changes to tax credits?

 Some business tax credits, such as the research and development (R&D) credit, may be reduced or phased out.
-This could lead to increased expenses for businesses that rely on these credits for innovation.
+This could increase expenses for businesses that rely on these credits for innovation.

 What should small businesses do to prepare for what tax cuts expiring in 2025 will do?

-Could there be new legislation affecting what tax cuts expiring in 2025 will be?
+Could there be new legislation affecting which tax cuts will expire in 2025?